SECURITIES AND EXCHANGE COMMISSION

 Item 7.01 - Regulation FD Disclosure

-On November 16, 2021, Codiak BioSciences, Inc. (the “Company”) issued a press release announcing initial data for exoSTING, a novel engineered exosome therapeutic candidate currently being investigated in a Phase 1/2 clinical trial as a single agent for the treatment of multiple solid tumors.
+On November 30, 2021, Codiak BioSciences, Inc. (the “Company”) issued a press release announcing that the U.S. Food and Drug Administration has cleared the Company’s Investigational New Drug Application for exoASO-STAT6.
 A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated by reference herein.

 The information under this Item 7.01 is being furnished herewith and shall not be deemed “filed” for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall such information be deemed incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as expressly set forth by specific reference in such filing.